TeachMaster: Generative Teaching via Code

-\textit{Synchronizer} The Synchronizer ensures temporal coherence by aligning visual dynamics with the linguistic flow.
-Leveraging the event anchors defined in the visual code $C_i$ and the semantic units in the script $T_i$, the module utilizes the calculated speaking rate $R_i$ to determine precise trigger timestamps.
-It then injects temporal control logic (e.g., waiting statements) into the code, ensuring that visual transitions unfold in lockstep with the narration.
-This programmatic adjustment ensures both traceability and reversibility:

-\textit{Debugger} To address potential syntax or runtime errors inherent in generative code, the Debugger employs an iterative render-and-repair loop.
-Upon detecting a rendering failure, the system extracts the error trace and prompts the agent to rectify the specific code segment.
+To address potential syntax or runtime errors inherent in generative code, the \textit{debugging agent} employs an iterative render-and-repair loop.
+Upon detecting a rendering failure, the system extracts the error trace and prompts the agent to rectify the specific code segment:

-If the failure persists beyond a retry threshold $\tau$, a fallback mechanism activates, replacing complex elements with standardized templates to guarantee logical completeness and production stability.
+If the failure persists beyond a retry threshold $\tau$, a fallback mechanism activates, replacing complex elements with standardized templates to improve production stability.

-\textit{Layout Inspector} Visual clutter and object occlusion disrupt learners’ attention and impede knowledge acquisition.
-To address this issue, TeachMaster incorporates a Layout Inspector built upon a ReAct-based agent~\cite{YaoZYDSN023}, which alternates between reasoning about layout conflicts and executing corrective actions directly within the visual code.

-The process operates in three steps: first, a conflict detector identifies geometric overlaps and boundary overflows $O_i$, second, a position retriever computes optimal coordinates $\Omega_i$ using a heuristic scanning order (horizontal-right, vertical-down) that aligns with human spatial cognition.
-Third, the system executes these adjustments programmatically.
-Finally, a human-in-the-loop interface allows educators to manually refine the visual organization, bridging automated efficiency with aesthetic preference:
+Subsequently, the \textit{synchronization agent} ensures temporal coherence by aligning visual dynamics with the linguistic flow.
+Leveraging the event anchors in the debugged code $C_i^{\text{debug}}$ and the semantic units in the script $T_i$, the agent utilizes the calculated speaking rate $r_i$ to determine precise trigger timestamps.
+It then injects temporal control logic (e.g., waiting statements) into the code: